neams-th-coe/cardinal/doc/content/tutorials/cht2.md

-# Tutorial 1B: Conjugate Heat Transfer for Pin Bundle Flow
+# Tutorial 1B: Conjugate Heat Transfer for Laminar Pin Bundle Flow
   id=tutorial1b

 In this tutorial, you will learn how to:

-- Couple nekRS with MOOSE for [!ac](CHT)
+- Couple NekRS with MOOSE for [!ac](CHT)
-- Reduce the amount of copy to/from commands between host and device for nekRS (an advanced user feature)
+- Solve both NekRS and MOOSE in dimensional form

-This tutorial describes how to use Cardinal to perform [!ac](CHT) coupling of nekRS to MOOSE for flow modeling in a bare 7-pin [!ac](SFR) bundle.
+- Reduce the amount of copy to/from commands between host and device for NekRS (an advanced user feature)

-!alert note
+This tutorial describes how to use Cardinal to perform [!ac](CHT) coupling of NekRS to MOOSE for flow modeling in a bare 7-pin [!ac](SFR) bundle.
-This tutorial assumes that you have read [Tutorial 1A](cht1.md) to give most of the background of how the nekRS-MOOSE [!ac](CHT) coupling works.
+This tutorial assumes that you have read [Tutorial 1A](cht1.md) to give most of the background of how the NekRS-MOOSE [!ac](CHT) coupling works.

 ## Geometry and Computational Model

 This section describes the geometry for a 7-pin [!ac](SFR) bare bundle.
 This geometry is a reduced-size version of the fuel bundles in the [!ac](ABTR) [!cite](abtr).
-Rather than model the entire 217-pin bundles, only 7 pins for a single wire pitch (though the wire is not modeled) are modeled.
+Rather than model the entire 217-pin bundle, only 7 pins for a single wire pitch are modeled.
 The spacing between the outermost row of pins and the duct matches the nominal design.
 Relevant dimensions are summarized in [table1].